8 Facts and 8 Myths That May Change the Way You Think About Mold and Your Health

 - They are seldom abundant in outdoor ambient air.

 - Mycotoxins on living molds are wet and sticky and usually do not become airborne.
-Dead mold is actually more dangerous, because when the mold dies and breaks down, the dried up chemical mycotoxins are easily released into the air and can attach to dust and float freely in the air.
-The toxins remains a Volatile Organic Compounds (“VOCs”).
+Dead mold is actually more dangerous because when the mold dies and breaks down, the dried up chemical mycotoxins are easily released into the air and can attach to dust and float freely in the air.
+The toxins remain Volatile Organic Compounds (“VOCs”).

 - Mold can be 10-1000 times more toxic when inhaled versus ingested or absorbed through the skin.
 In tests on animals, toxic black mold mycotoxins have been found to be 40 times more toxic when inhaled compared to when ingested.

-- Fungi such as candida are part of our natural gut flora.
+- Fungi such as Candida are part of our natural gut flora.
 Diets of excess simple carbohydrates or regular use of antibiotics can create a hospitable environment for candida to flourish and overtake the gut and digestive tract.
-This often results yeast infections elsewhere on the body as well.
-Fungal sinus infections, and yeast in the mouth (Thrush), Vagina, and nails are common.
+This often results in yeast infections elsewhere on the body as well.
+Fungal sinus infections and yeast in the mouth (Thrush), Vagina, and nails are common.

 - A candida infection that spreads to the bloodstream can be fatal.
 Invasive candidiasis is a common bloodstream infection seen in hospitals.
 This is also referred to as fluconazole-resistant fungi affecting approximately 50,000 patients each year.
 Mortality is approximately 30% (CDC estimate).